-At WTSA statements were made that had addressed the concerns raised by CEPT, as in many cases the appointment of Rapporteurs or the addition of a work item to the work programme had only recently occurred and therefore it was too soon to re-align the Questions as proposed by CEPT.
-Whilst this was agreed, it was also agreed that there should be some visible results across the above points by 2014, and that TSAG-14 should be the forum to review the impact – it being halfway between WTSAs: "The meeting agreed to a request that Questions maintained at this WTSA for which proposals were made for merger or closure present an activity report at the 2014 session of TSAG" (see WTSA-12 Document 111 Rev.1, clause 2.3.2).
+At WTSA-12, statements were made that had appeared to address the concerns raised by CEPT, as in many cases the appointment of Rapporteurs or the addition of a work item to the work programme had only recently occurred and therefore it was too soon to re-align the Questions as proposed by CEPT.
+Whilst this was agreed, Committee 4 of WTSA-12 also agreed that there should be some visible results across the above points by 2014, and that TSAG-14 should be the forum to review the impact – it being halfway between WTSAs: "The meeting agreed to a request that Questions maintained at this WTSA for which proposals were made for merger or closure present an activity report at the 2014 session of TSAG" (see WTSA-12 Document 111 Rev.1, clause 2.3.2).

-Proposal

-CEPT wishes to:

-bring the results of the WTSA-12 agreement to the attention of TSAG;
+CEPT is aware that the Director ITU-T will bring the results of the WTSA-12 to the attention of TSAG.
+However, CEPT is concerned that because this issue is only reflected in a Report of Committee 4, it may not get sufficient prominence.

+CEPT is also aware that Paragraph 7.4.1 of Resolution 1 (WTSA, Dubai 2012) provides for circumstances where study groups may delete Questions between WTSAs including where no contributions have been received at a particular study group meeting and at the previous two study group meetings.

+Proposals

-have TSAG, through liaison statements, remind ITU T study groups listed in annex 2 to this contribution of the need to provide the necessary input on the activity levels in Questions since WTSA-12 into TSAG-14.
+CEPT invites TSAG to remind the relevant ITU- T study groups (that is study groups 9,11 and 16) of the need to provide the necessary input on the activity levels in Questions since WTSA-12 to TSAG-14 and their plans to delete Questions where there has been no activity.

+Note : This document has been developed and agreed within the framework of CEPT COM-ITU

-Annex 1: Reminder of CEPT's proposed realignment of Questions in WTSA-12 Document 45 Add.
+Annex 1: CEPT's proposed realignment of Questions in WTSA-12 Document 45 Add.
 1